mstfcck/SmartCharging/ReadMe.md

 `> https://localhost:3434/swagger`

 The project runs InMemory database as default.
-If you want to change that update Provider in 'appsettings.Development.json'.
+If you want to change that update Provider in "appsettings.Development.json".

 Provider:
 - InMemory
 - SqlServer

 PS: If you have a SqlServer and want to run on it please use docker-compose to run SqlServer on Docker or use your own database connection.
-After doing that please make sure that you updated the 'DefaultConfiguration' in 'appsettings.Development.json'.
+After doing that please make sure that you updated the "DefaultConnection" in "appsettings.Development.json".

 ### Database Migrations